FEUP-LEIC-ES-2023-24/WaterXPTO/README.md

 #### Feedback and Reporting:

 - Implement a feedback mechanism within the app for users to submit suggestions, report issues, and provide overall feedback on their experience.

+### User-Stories

+- `As a User`, `I want` to track my daily water usage in real-time `so that` I can become more aware of my consumption habits and make informed decisions to reduce waste.

+- `As a User`, `I want` to receive a statistical analysis about my water consumption patterns, `so that` I can improve my water consumption habits.

+- `As a User`, `I want` to set personalized water usage goals and targets and receive notifications when I meet or exceed these targets, `so that` I can stay motivated to save water.

+- `As a User`, `I want` to receive tips and recommendations for reducing water consumption in various areas of my daily life, `so that` I can learn new methods to reduce my water consumption.

+- `As a User`, `I want` to receive notifications and reminders to take shorter showers, and perform other water-saving actions, `so that` I can stay on track with my conservation efforts.

+- `As a User`, `I want` to participate in water conservation challenges with friends and other users `so that` we can motivate each other and celebrate our collective efforts in saving water.

+- `As a User`, `I want` to compare my water usage with regional or national averages `so that` I understand how my consumption habits compare to others and gain motivation to further reduce my environmental impact.